dotnet/msbuild/documentation/specs/proposed/BuildCheck.md

 * Bulk configuration of multiple rules (based on prefixes).
 * Specifying scope of MSBuild imports that will be considered for analysis (so that e.g. data from sdk won't even be passed to analyzer, if not requested).
 * Attempts to try to configure standard msbuild warnings/errors via `.editorconfig` should lead to fail fast errors.
-* Configuring analysis levels when analysing from binlog - beyond the collected editorconfigs
+* Configuring analysis levels when analyzing from binlog - beyond the collected editorconfigs
 * Rich information in VS error window.